SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 NEAR/5

- ("racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*" OR "ageism" OR "agism" OR "hate speech" OR "religious discrimination" OR "ableis*"
+ ("racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*" OR "ageism" OR "agism" OR "hate speech" OR "religious discrimination" OR "ableis*" OR "misogyny*"
   )
  )